 4 tablespoons non dairy unsweetened yogurt or probiotic powder from about 3-6 capsules

 1. Soak nuts for 8 hours or more in water.
 I put the nuts in a jar soaking in about 2 times its volume in water and put it in the refrigerator.
 If I leave them for 24 hours or more, I will change the water.

 2. Preheat oven on dehydrator setting of 110oF (if you have this option).

 3. Drain and rinse nuts and place in a bowl.
 If using almonds, with your hands, slip off the brown skins from each almond.
 This may seem tedious, but it doesn’t take long and I think it is worth the time.
 Blanched almonds may be used instead which already have the skins removed.

 4. Rinse and drain the almonds again and then blend almonds by pulsing in a blender.
 Add about a cup of the water and continue to process until smooth and creamy.
 Then add the remaining cup of water and blend well.
 Pour the thick milk into a pot.

 5. Cook over medium heat.
 Using a food thermometer, cook the nondairy milk until it reaches 165-170oF.
 Once the milk starts to heat up you will need to stir it regularly to prevent it from sticking and to make sure it doesn’t boil over.
 I cook it at this temperature, stirring regularly for about 10 minutes.
 Remove from heat and cool to 110-115oF.

 6. Once at 110-115oF, add in the yogurt and mix well.

-7. Transfer milk to a clean, glass bowl or jar and cover.
+7. Transfer milk to a clean, glass bowl or several jars and cover.
 Place in oven at 110oF.
 Or – if you do not have a dehydrator option on your oven, place the yogurt in a warm place.
 You can heat the oven to 200oF and set the yogurt on the stove top which will be warm or just wrap it in a towel and keep away from drafty spaces.
 Let sit for 8 hours or more.
 The longer you leave it, the tangier it will get.

 8. Store yogurt in the refrigerator.